jitinnair1/gradfolio/_projects/4_project.md

   * that one
   * the other one

-Note that --- not considering the asterisk --- the actual text content starts at 4-columns in.
+Note that the actual text
+content starts at 4-columns in.

 > Block quotes are